-This past spring I did some telescope testing for my friend Rock Mallin, with the objective of comparing back-to-back a typical commercially available Schmidt-Cassegrain telescope (SCT) to an equivalent aperture Ritchey-Chrétien (RC).
-To perform the test I used my own 8" Meade LX-10, comparing it to an 8" Mallincam VRC loaned to me by Rock.
-As expected the RC was found to provide superior image contrast and brightness, but many people who reviewed my test report questioned how much of the difference was due to the fact that I have an older model of SCT.
-How would the RC compare to a modern SCT?
+This past spring I did some telescope testing for my friend Rock Mallin, with the objective of comparing, back-to-back, a typical commercially available Schmidt-Cassegrain telescope (SCT) to an equivalent aperture Ritchey-Chrétien (RC).
+To perform the test, I used my own 8-inch Meade LX-10, comparing it to an 8-inch MallinCam VRC loaned to me by Rock.
+As expected, the VRC was found to provide superior image brightness, but many people who reviewed my test report questioned how much of the difference was due to the fact that I have an older model of SCT.
+How would the VRC compare to a more modern SCT?

-The difference in image brightness between the two scopes I tested, once focal ratio had been accounted for, is due to the differences in the transmissive efficiency of each scope's optics.
-The SCT has four reflective surfaces (two sides of corrector plate, primary & secondary mirrors) at which some of the incoming light can be lost.
-The RC has no corrector plate, and therefore only has two reflective surfaces to worry The two scopes also have different coating about. technologies applied, the SCT using traditional metallic aluminum coatings with a dielectric protective topcoat, and the VRC has purely dielectric reflective coatings.
-Finally the LX-10 used in my testing is about 10 to 15 years old, so on top of the fact that it has older technology coatings there has possibly been some degradation of the coatings as well.
-To fully understand the differences in performance between these two types of scope, it is necessary to examine the coating technologies in more detail.
+The differences in image brightness between the two scopes I tested, once focal ratio was been accounted for, is due to the differences in the transmissive efficiency of each scope's optics.
+The SCT has four reflective surfaces (two sides of corrector plate, primary and secondary mirrors) at which some of the incoming light can be lost.
+The RC has no corrector plate and therefore only has two reflective surfaces to worry about.

-Figure 1.
-Optical System Spectral Transmission By Coating System: Total system response data is available from Meade & Celestron for the visual band.
-Data for outside the visual band, and for a typical dielectric mirror has been estimated by combining data from several third party sources.
+Figure 1: Optical System Spectral Transmission By Coating System: Total system response data is available from Meade and Celestron for the visual band.
+Data for outside the visual band, and for a typical dielectric mirror has been estimated by combining data from several third-party sources.